komy640/Detection-Lab/README.md

 ### Tools Used
 [Bullet Points - Remove this afterwards]

-- Security Information and Event Management (SIEM) system for log ingestion and analysis.
+- SIEM (Splunk Server) – Used for log ingestion and analysis.
-- Network analysis tools (such as Wireshark) for capturing and examining network traffic.
+- Splunk Universal Forwarder – Installed on endpoints to forward logs.
+- Sysmon (System Monitor) – Configured on Windows machines for detailed event logging.
-- Telemetry generation tools to create realistic network traffic and attack scenarios.
+- Wireshark – Used for network traffic analysis.
+- Kali Linux – Used as an attacker machine for testing security defenses.

 ## Steps
 drag & drop screenshots here or use imgur and reference them using imgsrc